-- 34. The auditor shall obtain written representation from management that: - a) It acknowledges its responsibility for the design and implementation of internal control to prevent and detect fraud and error. - b) The interim financial information is prepared and presented in accordance with the applicable financial reporting framework. - c) It believes the effect of those uncorrected misstatements aggregated by the auditor during the review are immaterial, both individually and in the aggregate, to the interim financial information taken as a whole.
-A summary of such items is included in or attached to the written representations. - d) It has disclosed to the auditor all significant facts relating to any frauds or suspected frauds known to management that may have affected the entity. - e) It has disclosed to the auditor the results of its assessment of the risks that the interim financial information may be materially misstated as a result of fraud. - f) It has disclosed to the auditor all known actual or possible noncompliance with laws and regulations whose effects are to be considered when preparing the interim financial information. - g) It has disclosed to the auditor all significant events that have occurred subsequent to the balance sheet date and through to the date of the review report that may require adjustment to or disclosure in the interim financial information. - h) Where management has developed a plan for future actions in relation to management's going concern assessment related to interim financial reporting, that it has disclosed to the auditor that plan, including its feasibility. - 35.
+- 33. The auditor may designate an amount below which misstatements need not be aggregated, because the auditor expects that the aggregation of such amounts clearly would not have a material effect on the interim financial information.
+In so doing, the auditor considers the fact that the determination of materiality involves quantitative as well as qualitative considerations, and that misstatements of a relatively small amount could nevertheless have a material effect on the interim financial information. - 33-1.
+The amount designated by the auditor, below which misstatements that have come to the auditors attention need not be aggregated, is the amount below which the auditor believes misstatements are clearly trivial. - 34.
+The auditor shall obtain written representation from management that: - a) It acknowledges its responsibility for the design and implementation of internal control to prevent and detect fraud and error. - b) The interim financial information is prepared and presented in accordance with the applicable financial reporting framework. - c) It believes the effect of those uncorrected misstatements aggregated by the auditor during the review are immaterial, both individually and in the aggregate, to the interim financial information taken as a whole.
+A summary of such items is included in or attached to the written representations. - d) It has disclosed to the auditor all significant facts relating to any frauds or suspected frauds known to management that may have affected the entity. - e) It has disclosed to the auditor the results of its assessment of the risks that the interim financial information may be materially misstated as a result of fraud. - f) It has disclosed to the auditor all known actual or possible noncompliance with laws and regulations whose effects are to be considered when preparing the interim financial information. - g) It has disclosed to the auditor all significant events that have occurred subsequent to the balance sheet date and through to the date of the review report that may require adjustment to or disclosure in the interim financial information: and - h) Where management has developed a plan for future actions in relation to management's going concern assessment related to interim financial reporting, that it has disclosed to the auditor that plan, including its feasibility. - 35.
 The auditor obtains additional representations as are appropriate related to matters specific to the entity's business or industry.
 An illustrative management representation letter is set out in Appendix 3 to this ISRE (UK).

-Auditor's Responsibility for Accompanying Information9
+Auditor's Responsibility for Accompanying Information

 36. The auditor shall read the other information that accompanies the interim financial information to consider whether any such information is materially inconsistent with the interim financial information.
-If the auditor identifies a material inconsistency, the auditor considers whether the interim financial information or the other information needs to be amended.
-If an amendment is necessary in the interim financial information and management refuses to make the amendment, the auditor considers the implications for the review report.
-If an amendment is necessary in the other information and management refuses to make the amendment, the auditor
+If the auditor identifies a material inconsistency, the auditor considers whether the interim financial information or the

-8 This is not another expression for 'immaterial'.
-Matters which are 'clearly trivial' will be of a wholly different (smaller) order of magnitude than the materiality thresholds used in the review, and will be matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative and/or qualitative criteria.
+This is not another expression for 'immaterial'.
+Matters which are 'clearly trivial' will be of an wholly different (smaller) order of magnitude than the materiality thresholds used in the review, and will be matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative and/or qualitative criteria.
 Further, whenever there is any uncertainty about whether one or more items are 'clearly trivial' (in accordance with this definition), the presumption shall be that the matter is not 'clearly trivial'.

-9 Other information in the half-yearly financial report of a listed entity includes the interim management report and the responsibility statements required by the rules and regulations of the listing/regulatory authorities.
+Other information in the half-yearly financial report of a listed entity includes the interim management report and the responsibility statements required by the rules and regulations of the listing/regulatory authorities.
 It may also include, for example, performance summaries, prospective information and a chairman's statement.